 Accepted students seek permission from their home departments to use the creative thesis to satisfy departmental thesis requirements.
-For students in the Department of English Creative Writing Track and the Comparative Literature Department’s Program D, approval is routine, and several other departments have welcomed creative theses.
+For students in the Department of English Creative Writing Track and the Comparative Literature Department’s Path E, approval is routine, and several other departments have welcomed creative theses.
 Still, some students undertake the creative thesis as a “second thesis.”

 Students are expected to begin their theses over the summer before the senior year, and those who have not made satisfactory progress by mid October are returned to their major department to write a regular thesis.